Bills GM Beane has no timeline on contract standoff with Cook after RB skips 2nd day of practice

 Though Cook skipped all of the team’s voluntary sessions this spring, he had previously taken part in each of the Bills mandatory practices, including their first eight of training camp before Sunday.

-Cook’s absence from practice comes at a time the Bills are already short on bodies due to injuries.
-As many as 15 players missed or were limited in practice on Sunday due to injuries, including receivers Khalil Shakir (ankle), Joshua Palmer (groin) and Curtis Samuel (hamstring).
+Cook’s absence from practice comes at a time the Bills are already short on bodies because of injuries.
+As many as 15 players missed or were limited in practice on Sunday because of injuries, including receivers Khalil Shakir (ankle), Joshua Palmer (groin) and Curtis Samuel (hamstring).

-The Bills do have depth at running back with returning backups Ray Davis and Ty Johnson as well as Frank Gore Jr., who spent his rookie season last year on the practiced squad.
+The Bills have depth at running back with returning backups Ray Davis and Ty Johnson as well as Frank Gore Jr., who spent his rookie season last year on the practice squad.

 AP NFL: https://apnews.com/hub/nfl